-Different parts of B.C. have varying degrees of ethnic diversity, with the Greater Vancouver geographic area having the highest percentage of students who identify their background as non-European, who were not born in Canada and who speak a language other than English at home.
+Different parts of B.C. have varying degrees of ethnic diversity, with the Greater Vancouver geographic area having the highest percentage of students who identify their background as non-European, who were not born in Canada and who speak a language other than English at home

-In this region, the largest group of students report their ethnic background as European (55%).
-Twenty-four percent are East Asian, 7% are South Asian, and 5% are Aboriginal, with smaller numbers of students describing their background as African, Southeast Asian, West Asian, or some other ethnicity.
+In this region, the largest group of students report their ethnic background as East Asian (48%).
+About 31% are European, 9% are South Asian, and 8% are Southeast Asian, with smaller numbers of students describing their background as Aboriginal, African, West Asian, or some other ethnicity.

-Most youth in this region (72%) were born in Canada, with 14% reporting that they had lived in Canada 5 years or less.
+About half of all youth in this region (51%) were born in Canada, with about a fifth (19%) reporting that they had lived in Canada 5 years or less.

-About a quarter (27%) of students in the region speak a language other than English at home some of the time, while 24% do so most of the time
+About a third (31%) of students in the region speak a language other than English at home some of the time, while 38% do so most of the time.

-Over two-thirds of youth live with both parents (69%), including stepmothers and fathers, and 25% live with one parent.
-In the region, 11% of students live with both parents but at different times, and 1% lived in a foster or group home in the past year.
+Over two-thirds (68%) of youth live with both parents, including stepmothers and fathers, and 24% live with one parent.
+In the region, 9% of students live with both parents but at different times.
+The number of students who reported ever having lived in a foster or group home in the past year was too small to report in this region.

-Of Aboriginal students, most said they learned about their culture and heritage from school (80%) and family (68%), while 43% learned about Aboriginal culture from the community.
-The number of Aboriginal students who reported ever or currently living on a reserve was too small to report in this region.
+Of Aboriginal students, most said they learned about their culture and heritage from school (70%) and family (68%), while 53% learned about Aboriginal culture from the community.
+The number of Aboriginal students who reported that they have ever or currently live on reserve was too small to report in this region.

 Frequent moves have been associated with increased stress for young people.
-In this region, 20% of students had moved once in the past year, 7% had moved twice, and 6% had moved three or more times, while 68% had not moved in the previous year.
+In this region, 19% of students had moved once in the past year, 7% had moved twice, and 8% had moved three or more times, while 66% had not moved in the previous year.